enkore/i3pystatus/docs/module.rst

 displaying the status of some service, then we have prepared common tools for this which make this even easier:

-- Common base classes: :py:class:`i3pystatus.core.modules.Module` for
-  everything and :py:class:`i3pystatus.core.modules.IntervalModule`
-  specifically for the aforementioned usecase of updating stuff periodically.
+- Common base classes: :py:class:`.Module` for everything and :py:class:`.IntervalModule` specifically for the aforementioned usecase of updating stuff periodically.
 - Settings (already built into above classes) allow you to easily specify user-modifiable attributes of your class for configuration.

-  See :py:class:`i3pystatus.core.settings.SettingsBase` for details.
+  See :py:class:`.SettingsBase` for details.
 - For modules that require credentials, it is recommended to add a keyring_backend setting to allow users to specify their own backends for retrieving sensitive credentials.